Suspect Arrested in Drive-By Shooting of Six-Year-Old Nyiah Courtney in D.C.

-A suspect has been arrested in the death of Nyiah Courtney, a six-year-old who was alongside her mother in Washington, D.C., last month when the pair were attacked by a drive-by shooter.
+A suspect has been arrested in the death of Nyiah Courtney, a six-year-old who was alongside her mother in Washington, D.C., earlier this month when the pair were attacked by a drive-by shooter.

 Marktwan Hargraves, 22, has been charged with first-degree murder while armed in connection with the July 16 slaying in southeast Washington D.C., two law enforcement officials with knowledge of the matter told The Daily Beast.
 The arrest, which was first reported by the Washington Post, marks the latest development in the tragic case that sparked immediate anger in the nation’s capital and renewed scrutiny of the city’s—and country’s—gun violence.